 Corn Mazes

 Be a-MAZE-d as you wind your way through intricately designed corn fields that have been transformed into massive puzzles.
-Kelder's Farm is showing big love to the Big Apple with their corn maze design this year- the iconic I Love NY logo!
-“Mr. and Mrs. Potato Head” is the theme for this year’s Great Adirondack Corn Maze at Tucker Farms.
+Get ready to get lost in the music and the corn maze at Kelder's Farm, whose maze theme this year is a tribute to the 30th Anniversary of Woodstock '94!
+“4077th M.A.S.H. (the TV show)” is the theme for this year’s Great Adirondack Corn Maze at Tucker Farms.
 It’s open until the last weekend in October every Thursday through Sunday, with flashlight nights on Fridays and Saturdays.
 Once the sun sets, there will be a bonfire and all the fixings for s'mores!
 Dare to enter the “Field of Screams”?
-Schuyler Farms in Schuylerville touts a seven-acre Haunted Maze, open on Fridays and Saturdays through October 28.
+Schuyler Farms in Schuylerville touts a seven-acre Haunted Maze, open on Fridays and Saturdays through October 26.
 Long Island-based Harbes Family Farm (pictured) goes all out with three corn mazes spread out across their Mattituck, Jamesport, and Riverhead locations with Wizard of Oz and Robin Hood themes.
 Things get a bit freaky at its Riverhead orchard as creepy characters come out at night delivering thrills and chills as you find your way out of the maze.

 Outdoor Art Museums and Sculpture Parks